f2ka07/firebase-deploy-only-hosting/README.md

-# Firebase Deploy Only Hosting : Host a Website on Firebase
+# Firebase Deploy Only Hosting : Firebase Hosting Guide

 The commands ***Firebase deploy --only hosting*** or ***firebase deploy hosting*** are used to deploy a website for firebase hosting.
 The steps involved are explained in this video.